-In 2013 - 2014, the St. John's Middle Division Latin Team took first in the regional Latin Forum for an unprecedented 10th year in a row and first for an amazing third year at state.
+In 2013 - 2014, the St. John's Middle Division Latin Team took first in the regional Latin Forum for an unprecedented 10th year in a row and first for an amazing fourth year in a row at state.
 Nationally, only 447 7th graders received perfect scores on the National Latin Exam in 2014, and five of them were at St. John's.
 Less than 1% of the over 140,000 students who took this exam in 8th grade received perfect scores, and one was at St. John's.

 St. John's Odyssey of the Mind team took gold at the regional competition, second place at state, and went on to the World competition in summer 2014, where they placed 4th.
 The team also brought home the prestigious Renatra Fusca Award for creativity.

 Beginning in Form V (3rd grade), St. John's students compete in the WordMasters Challenge, a difficult vocabulary competition based on completing analogies which develops verbal reasoning abilities, addresses higher-order thinking skills, and emphasizes logic and reading comprehension.
 Competing in the difficult Blue Division of the Challenge in 2013 - 2014, two of St. John's 4th grade classes placed among the top ten teams in the nation in the second meet of the year, at 4th, 7th, and 8th respectively.
 In addition, as an example of individual St. John's students' success, two of the 66 third graders (out of 6,588 who took the test) in the nation who achieved perfect scores were St. John's students, as were three of the 28 fourth graders (out of 8,110), and one fifth grader out of 30 nationally (out of 8,676) who had a perfect score.